Vladimíra Marcinková: Legislative and political initiative

 On February 24, 2022, the Committee for European Affairs, under her leadership, was the first among the committees of the European Union member countries to condemn Russia's aggression in Ukraine, supported the independence and territorial integrity of Ukraine, and called for a vigorous, quick and unified response by the member states of the European Union and NATO.

 In January 2023, she launched a petition to support enshrining the right of children to have a parent with them in hospital.
 The petition was signed by more than 50,000 people within a few days.

 As part of her activities, she supports the rights of minorities and other vulnerable groups.
 She publicly defended the rights of transgender people several times during the parliamentary debate.
 She has long supported the expansion of the rights of LGBTI people.
 In June 2022, she opposed a bill that would have banned the display of the rainbow flag on public buildings and hung a rainbow flag from the window of her parliamentary office as a sign of support for the LGBT community.
 The submission of a law that will increase the protection of particularly vulnerable victims of crimes and protect them from secondary victimization is also related to the support of vulnerable groups of the population.

 She was significantly involved in the election of the Commissioner for Children and the Public Defender of Rights.
 She nominated Marián Török, the former head of the ombudsman's office, for the position of ombudsman.
 At the same time, she enforced the law on the basis of which the Public Defender of Rights remains in his position until his successor is elected.
 This will prevent this office from becoming functional.

-As part of her activities, she supports women's rights and rejects the tightening of abortion laws, which are regularly submitted to the parliament.
+Alongside her activities related to minorities and other groups, she also supports women's rights and rejects the tightening of abortion laws, which are regularly submitted to the parliament.